UoB-HPC/hpc-course-getting-started/FAQ.md

 ## Compiling and running code

-**Q**: Can I access GitHub from BlueCrystal, or do I need to pull my repository locally and upload it manually?
+**Q**: Can I access GitHub from BlueCrystal, or do I need to pull my repository locally and upload it manually? <br />
 **A**: You can access any online resource _from inside BC_; what you can't do is get _into BC_ from outside the University's network.
-Load the `tools/git/2.18.0` module and clone your repository directly on BlueCrystal.
+Load the `tools/git/2.35.1` module and clone your repository directly on BlueCrystal.

 **Q**: I have changed my Makefile, but typing `make` doesn't run the updated commands.
-What do I need to do?
+What do I need to do? <br />
 **A**: Make will only recompile if _source files_ have changed, not Makefiles themselves.
 You can ask it to rebuild anyway with a flag: `make -B`.

 **Q**: I am encountering segmentation faults or bus errors, but they don't seem to happen all the time.
 Is it an issue with the compute nodes? <br />